NextCenturyCorporation/mcs-scene-generator/ILE_API.md

 its held object.
 This number must be a step after the end of the placer's downward movement.
 Default: At the end of the placer's downward movement
-- `empty_placer` (bool, or list of bools): If True, the placer will not hold/drop an object.
-Cannot be used in combination with any of the placed_object_* config options.
+- `empty_placer` (bool, or list of bools): If True, the placer will not hold, drop, or move an object.
+Use 'placed_object_position' to set the placer's starting X/Z position if needed.
+Cannot be used in combination with any of the following config options: 'placed_object_labels', 'placed_object_material', 'placed_object_rotation', 'placed_object_scale', 'placed_object_shape'.
 Default: False
 - `end_height`: (float, or list of floats, or [MinMaxFloat](#MinMaxFloat)
 dict): Height at which the placer should release its held object.
 Alternatively, one can use the `end_height_relative_object_label`.